openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public static const GET_BUNDLE_INFO_WITH_DISABLE: Int32 = 0x00000040
 ```

-**Description:** Used to retrieve BundleInfo for disabled applications and disabled Ability information.
+**Description:** Used to retrieve BundleInfo where the application is disabled and disabled Ability information.
 The retrieved bundleInfo does not include signatureInfo, applicationInfo, hapModuleInfo, ability, extensionAbility, or permission information.

 **Type:** Int32